Columns of Gediminas: In the Grand Duchy of Lithuania

 According to the historical and archaeological evidence, the Columns were used by Grand Duke of Lithuania and Duke of Trakai Kęstutis.
 They appear on the Lithuanian coins issued by him.
 The symbol was also used by Vytautas as his personal insignia since 1397 and appeared on his seal and coins.
 It was suggested by historian Edmundas Antanas Rimša, who analyzed the ancient coins, that the Columns of the Gediminids symbolizes the Gates of the Trakai Peninsula Castle.
 According to the accounts of Jan Długosz, it was derived from a symbol or brand used to mark horses and other property.
 The Columns were adopted by descendants of Kęstutis as their family symbol, equivalent to a coat of arms.
 Another user of the Columns of Gediminas was Grand Duke of Lithuania Sigismund Kęstutaitis.
 At first, the Columns signified the family of Kęstutis, in contrast to the Vytis which was used by Algirdas' descendants.
 Later on, as a symbol of a ruling dynasty, it was adopted by Jagiellons and the two symbols became state symbols of the Grand Duchy of Lithuania and the Columns of Gediminas remained in use over the following centuries.

-Reconstructed 14-15th Century armor of the Lithuanian Leičiai with dented shields decorated with the Columns of Gediminas.

-Grand Duke Vytautas the Great coin of the Principality of Smolensk (minted in 1399–1401) with the Columns of the Gediminids and the Ruthenian lion or leopard.